bitbar/test-samples/samples/testing-frameworks/robot-framework/README.md

 # How to install requirements:
-- pip install -r ./resources/requirements.txt
+- python3 -m pip install -r ./resources/requirements.txt

 # Running tests locally:
 There are two runner scripts for running the tests locally, ``run_android.py`` and ``run_ios.py``